Medically reviewed by Drugs.com. Last updated on May 1, 2023.

-- Apply ice to sore muscles.
+- Apply ice to decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel, and place it on your sore muscles for 15 to 20 minutes every hour or as directed.
-Ice decreases swelling and pain.
+Cover the bag with a towel before you place it on your sore muscles.
+Apply ice for 15 to 20 minutes every hour, or as directed.

-- Apply heat to tense, tight muscles for 20 to 30 minutes every 2 hours for as many days as directed.
-Heat helps decrease pain and muscle spasms.
+- Apply heat to decrease pain and muscle spasms.
+Apply heat for 20 to 30 minutes every 2 hours for as many days as directed.

 How can I help prevent a muscle cramp?